European Electric Skateboard Regulations 2026

 The limit varies: 25 km/h in France, Belgium, Greece and Lithuania; 20 km/h in Poland, Sweden and Denmark.
 Unrestricted "Sport" versions are reserved for private land.

-Is electric skateboarding forbidden in Germany?
+Is electric skateboarding prohibited in Germany?

-Is electric skateboarding forbidden in the Netherlands?
+Is electric skateboarding prohibited in the Netherlands?

 Where can you ride an electric skateboard in Europe?